 Why Homeschool Organization is So Important!

-If tackling the mess and finding an the perfect system for your homeschool family is something you are in desperate need of, it can seem like a daunting task.
-Especially if you aren’t sure where to begin!
+If tackling the mess and finding a good system for your homeschool family is something you are in desperate need of, it can seem like a daunting task – especially if you aren’t sure where to begin!

 #1 The Morning Basket

-- Figure out your specific need.Have an extra stack of workbooks and excess of coloring books laying around?
-Or maybe your task is a smaller one to tackle, such as a selection of flash cards and pocket sized activity books?
+- Figure out your specific needs.Have an extra stack of workbooks and excess of coloring books laying around?
+Or maybe you just need a storage solution for your large selection of flash cards and pocket sized activity books!

-- Purchase the right products.Once you have an idea of what you specifically need your morning basket to hold, then you can get serious about starting your very own!
-If your need is large, a big basket might work best.
-However, if your need is a small one, you can probably get away with something little.
+- Purchase the right products.Once you have an idea of what you specifically need your morning basket to hold, then you can get serious about creating your own!
+Have a lot of extras?
+If so, you might want to opt for a large basket!

 #2 The Binder System

 When I first started homeschooling, I had absolutely no idea what I was doing and it took me some time to get a good rhythm down.
-However, the organization just wasn’t there.
+The organization just wasn’t there.
 I

-The Key Components to My System:
+The Key Components to My

 Current semester schedules in the outside sleeves for quick and easy access

-Multiple thick, durable and tabbed pocket dividers
+Multiple – durable tabbed pocket dividers

 My Divider Needs:

-a) A divider for mom – this holds upcoming things I need to prep for lessons, notes to remember, etc
+a) A divider for mom – this holds upcoming things I need to prep for lessons, notes to remember, etc.

-b) A divider for each Child – this holds their current year attendance record, pacing guide, trackers, grades, and anything else I need to log
+b) A divider for each Child – this holds their current year attendance record, pacing guide, trackers, grades, and anything else I need to log throughout the year.

-c) A divider for important papers – this holds things like state required homeschool registration papers and curriculum data or order confirmations for the current year
+c) A divider for important papers – this holds things like state required homeschool registration papers and curriculum data or order confirmations for the current year.

 d) 3 dividers for the past 3 years – these dividers hold curriculum data, order confirmations, grades, attendance records, and trackers for all three children from the year it represents.